alanshaw/meteor-sinfo-xxi-talk/notes.md

 - And then it became the second biggest in the world

 [what is?]
-- A client AND server side framework for building your web app
+- A full stack framework for building your web app
 - A stack of NodeJS, MongoDB, Handlebars and websockets
 - Focused on allowing you to build data driven realtime apps
 - Traditional vs Meteor apps